Free Household Drop-Off Facilities

 There are four Household Hazardous Waste drop-off facilities in Alameda County.
 These facilities accept a wide variety of wastes and offer the most comprehensive service in the county.
 Alameda County residents transporting wastes they generated in the course of living in and maintaining their place of residence can drop-off materials for free.
 Click on the links below for more information and operating hours.

 We recommend placing waste materials in boxes in your vehicle's trunk or storage area.
 Pack the wastes so they will not slide, tip over, spill or break during transport.
-Please bring proof of residency with you (driver's license, tax bill, or utility bill showing your current Alameda County address).
+Please bring your driver's license with you to verify Alameda County residency.

 - All materials must be packaged in sturdy, non-leaking, closed containers.